lukassnoek/ICON2017/README.md

 1. Install/configure Python on your own computer and download the materials (this is recommended!).
 Please follow **[these instructions](configure_python.md)** on how to download and set-up Python correctly.

 2. Request an account on our analysis-server.
 In that case, please email me (lukassnoek [at] gmail [dot] com) in advance.
-You would need to download **[X2go](http://wiki.x2go.org/doku.php/doc:installation:x2goclient)** - a remote desktop client - to access our server.
+You can only log in at the day of the workshop at the
+Beurs van Berlage.
+See **[this manual](log_in_server.md)** for instructions on how to log in/access our server.

 If possible, try to install Python on your own computer (**[option 1](configure_python.md)**), as this will not have the problem of "lag" caused by the remote desktop client.
 Following the tutorials should be doable on a laptop with decent specs (i.e., at least 4 GB of RAM).
 Once you set up Python and installed the necesary packages, you should download the data we are going to use for the workshop.